Butter Chicken Recipe that’s better than takeout. This creamy, delicious curry is packed with rich flavor and comes together right at home.

 Onions added to a skillet, then sautéed with spices and tomato paste before including marinated meat.

 1. Marinate: Combine spices, yogurt, lemon juice, and salt.
-Marinate chicken pieces in this mix for 30 minutes to overnight.
+Marinate chicken pieces.

 2. Cook Onions: Sauté onions in butter, then add remaining spices and tomato paste.